haidaralif-24/Dadarzz-Agent/README.md

 ## 🚀 Quick Start (Pre-Built Binaries)

-The easiest way to use Dadarzz Agent is to download the pre-built binaries from the [GitHub Releases](https://github.com/Dadarzz2405/Dadarzz-Agent/releases/latest) page. **No Python required!**
+The easiest way to use Dadarzz Agent is to download the pre-built binaries from the [GitHub Releases](https://github.com/Dadarzz2405/Dadarzz-Agent/releases/latest) page.

 | Platform | Architecture | What to Download |
 |----------|-------------|------------------|